zoyi/sdk-ibeacon-ios/Example/ZBeaconKitExample/Pods/Target Support Files/Pods-ZBeaconKitExample/Pods-ZBeaconKitExample-acknowledgements.markdown

-This is an agreement between you and ZOYI Corporation (“ZOYI”), a Korean corporation located at 15th Floor, 141 Teheran-ro, Gangnam-gu (KR Tower), Seoul, Korea, regarding your use of the SDK and any associated documentation or other materials for Walk-insight as made available by ZOYI (collectively, the "SDK").
+This is an agreement between you and ZOYI Corporation (“ZOYI”), a Korean corporation located at 15th Floor, 141 Teheran-ro, Gangnam-gu (KR Tower), Seoul, Korea, regarding your use of the SDK and any associated documentation or other materials for Walk Insights as made available by ZOYI (collectively, the "SDK").
 This agreement applies to any updates or supplements for the SDK, unless other terms accompany those items.
 If so, those other terms apply.